matheus23/irreactive.com/content/power-of-types.md

 * If you choose `sum1` you can derive `sum2` just by writing your own `sum1isSum2`.
 * If you choose `sum2` you can derive `sum1` just by writing your own `sum2isSum1`.

-So from a standpoint of someone who needs to choose a function (or library), this doesn't seem so interesting.
-However, from the library author standpoint, if she notices that her functions are (in one way) of _equivalent power_, she can safely ignore the 'power' of her functions and focus on other things like _performance_ or _simplicity_.
+Now, if you ever notice that two function types are of _equivalent power_, you can focus on comparing other things like _performance_ or _simplicity_ instead.

 <in-margin>
 <info title="Sidenote: Here's a real world example, albeit a little complex.">